pattybontorostro/pattybontorostro.github.io/README.md

-# Project Title : Self Projects with AWS and Azure
+# Project Title : Self Projects with AWS

 ## Description
 I created this repository to store and showcase my personal AWS Projects.